jhpyle/docassemble/_docs/functions.md

   % endfor
 {% endhighlight %}

-Since the information about each interview could include the interview dictionary, to avoid storing all of this information in your own dictionary, it is a good idea to avoid keeping interview information around when you are done using it.
+Since the information about each session could include the interview session dictionary, to avoid storing all of this information in your own dictionary, it is a good idea to avoid keeping interview information around when you are done using it.
 For example, this interview runs `del` to ensure that the variable `info` is not left over when the for loop completes its work:

 {% highlight yaml %}
 code: |